 “Big picture” questions like what your major and/or career path will be can be tackled in small chunks.
 Sophomore year is a great time to reflect on the person you are becoming, how you want to spend your time, and areas in which you’d like to develop skills or expertise.
 Consider whether you might want to pursue a Nexus Program, what volunteering or internship opportunities might be valuable to you, and what you might gain from taking a Five College course or studying abroad.

 There is a wealth of resources and opportunities at Mount Holyoke to help you as you begin to tailor your academic program and begin to think more about the future.
 As your class dean, I am here to help you with any questions or concerns and provide support along the way.
-You may call x2855 to schedule an appointment with me or visit during drop-in times with a quick question.
+Please call 413-538-2855 to schedule an appointment with me or visit during drop-in times with a quick question.

 Alison Roberts Hopkins